eficode-academy/istio-katas/005-securing-with-mtls.md

 PKI (Public Key Infrastructure) does not necessarily mean, that we are using internet-scoped public/private key encryption.
-In this exercise we have seen how we can leverage the Istio-internal PKI to implement mTLS inside the Istio mesh between PODs with Istio sidecars.
+In this exercise we have seen how we can leverage the Istio's **internal PKI** to implement mTLS inside the Istio mesh between PODs with Istio sidecars.
 We have also seen how to setup mTLS for Istio ingress gateways.